 - Choose wisely.
-There are many types of event software, each with its own set of strengths and weaknesses.
-Create a tech stack based on your goals and the compatibility of those corresponding technologies.
+There are many types of event software, each with its strengths and weaknesses.
+Create a tech stack based on your goals and the compatibility of the corresponding technologies you use.

 - Look for hybrid readiness.
-We are on the cusp of the hybrid events era, make sure that your event technology is future-proof and has plans to evolve to meet the hybrid needs of the future.
+We are moving further into the hybrid events era.
+Make sure that your event technology is future-proof and has plans to evolve to meet future needs.

 - Focus on experience.
-Make sure the event technology you choose has a great user experience for you, your team, and your attendees
+Make sure the event technology you choose delivers a great user experience for you, your team, your sponsors, speakers, and attendees.

 - Innovation is key.
-Look for companies who innovate, you could gain access to cutting-edge technology solutions years before the competition.
+Look for companies that innovate.
+By partnering with the right vendor, you could gain access to cutting-edge solutions years before the competition.

 - Sort through the noise.
-In general, review sites serve as a great starting point for sifting through the many options available at your fingertips.
-Be sure to take your time when evaluating and consider the software from every angle before making an official purchase.
+Review sites are a great starting point for sifting through the many options available at your fingertips.
+Be sure to take your time when evaluating and considering the software from every angle before making an official purchase.

-The power of event technology gives event organizers the freedom to continue improving their craft through effective tools that take the guesswork out of the equation.
-Unlock the potential of your next events in 2021 and beyond with the help of this guide and the event industries many transformative technologies.
+The power of event technology gives event organizers the freedom to continue improving their craft through practical tools that take the guesswork out of the equation.

-Editor’s Note: This post was originally published on November 6, 2018 and has since been updated for relevancy.
+Editor’s Note: This post was originally published in November 2018 and has been updated for relevance.